 All three models feature side mesh panels to keep your dog cool and the bag well ventilated.
 As you'll see in my video review above, it's easy to put your pet in this backpack too.

 There are two small slots at the top of the pack that your dog's legs will easily slide through.
-I found that the easiest way to secure your dog is to slip his legs through the slots, secure the collar around his neck and then pull the zipper closed.
+I found that the easiest way to secure your dog is to slip his legs through the slots, secure the collar around his neck, and then pull the zipper closed.
 The zipper runs the length of the backpack – from the base of your pet's tail to his neck.

-Once inside, all K9 Sport Sack models feature an integrated D-ring to hook your dog's collar to in order to prevent escape.
+Once inside, all K9 Sport Sack models feature an integrated D-ring to hook your dog's collar in order to prevent escape.
 They also include reflective strips to keep you noticed in dim lighting and adjustable side pockets to store some small essentials.

 I was very impressed with the durability and the quality of the materials used to make the K9 Sport Sack.
-There is a 20mm thick cushioned rest pad on the bottom of the pack for your dog's comfort, and the material that the backpack is made from cannot be easily ripped by your dog's toenails.
+There is a 20mm thickly cushioned rest pad on the bottom of the pack for your dog's comfort, and the material that the backpack is made from cannot be easily ripped by your dog's toenails.
 The stitching is durable as well.

 As you can see in my photos, there is also a Velcro strip on the back of the K9 Sport Sack.
 The K9 Sport Sack company will make a custom ID tag for your pet for an added fee, like the one I got for Molly.